Azure/azure-sdk-for-js/sdk/test-utils/recorder/GUIDELINES.md

 - `recorder` package assumes that the tests in the sdk are leveraging [mocha](https://mochajs.org/) and [rollup](https://rollupjs.org/guide/en/) (and [karma](https://karma-runner.github.io/latest/index.html) test runner for browser tests) as suggested by the [template](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/template/template) package in the repo.

+- `record` from `@azure/test-utils-recorder` package should be imported in the test files.

+- `recorder = record(this);` initiates recording the HTTP requests and when `recorder.stop();` is called, the recording stops and all the HTTP requests recorded in between the two calls are saved as part of the recording in the `"record"` mode.
+  In the same way, existing recordings are leveraged and played back in the `"playback"` mode when `recorder = record(this);` is invoked.
+  [Has no effect if the `TEST_MODE` is neither `"record"` nor `"playback"`.
+Tests hit the live-service, we don't record the requests/responses]

 - Follow the below template for adding a new test. `before` and `after` sections are optional, `beforeEach` and `afterEach` sections are compulsory.

   ```typescript